MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/install-field-service.md

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]

 This article describes how to install the Dynamics 365 for Field Service application for Dynamics 365 (online).
-It covers installing the Field Service application, the mobile solution for mobile administrators, and the mobile app for field technicians.
+It also includes steps to install the mobile solution, and describes how field technicians .
+It also provides the steps field technicians follow to install the mobile app from their device's app store.

 You can add the Field Service application to a Dynamics 365 organization either for a trial, or as a purchased subscription.